webbjj/clustertools/docs/source/api/clustertools.analysis.cluster.StarCluster.rst

    .. automethod:: rtidal
    .. automethod:: rv3d
    .. automethod:: save_cluster
+   .. automethod:: tail_path
+   .. automethod:: tail_path_match
    .. automethod:: to_centre
    .. automethod:: to_cluster
-   .. automethod:: to_degrees
    .. automethod:: to_galaxy
    .. automethod:: to_galpy
    .. automethod:: to_kpckms
    .. automethod:: to_nbody
    .. automethod:: to_origin
    .. automethod:: to_pckms
+   .. automethod:: to_radec
    .. automethod:: to_sky
    .. automethod:: to_tail
    .. automethod:: to_units
-   .. automethod:: vcirc_prof
+   .. automethod:: ttensor
    .. automethod:: virial_radius
    .. automethod:: virialize